-Appendix A, "z/OS Debugger commands supported in remote debug mode," on page 517
+Appendix A, "z/OS Debugger commands supported in Debug Tool compatibility mode," on page 517

 SET DEFAULT WINDOW command (full-screen mode)

 Specifies which physical window is selected when a window referencing command (for example, FIND, SCROLL, or WINDOW) is issued without explicit window identification and the cursor is outside the physical window areas.
 The initial setting is SOURCE.